galaxyproteomics/tools-galaxyp/tools/peptideshaker/README.rst

 Note
 ----

+- Requires Galaxy release v15.10 or later, which fixes the installation of package_peptideshaker_1_1 and provides a searchgui_archive datatype that includes a version

 - PeptideShaker may require xvfb to simulate an X environment if this is installed on a headless server.

 See: